 - Epidural Injections

-Epidural Injections are meant to help alleviate pain via use of steroids.
+Epidural Injections are meant to help alleviate pain and reduce inflammation via use of corticosteroids.
 Epidural Injections are minimally invasive procedures that deliver the medicine directly to the area that needs relief.

 - Medial Branch Blocks

 Medial Branch Blocks are meant to temporarily interrupt pain signals being carried from facet joints.

 - Intercostal Nerve Blocks

 Our Intercostal Nerve Block treatment delivers steroid medication which bathes the intercostal nerve reducing inflammation and pain.

 - Head and Neck Procedures